Skip to content

 Behavior:

-• Selects a built-in launcher based on the command (vLLM, SGLang, TensorRT-LLM, or a generic fallback).
+• Detects the engine from your command (vLLM, SGLang, TensorRT-LLM, or a generic fallback).

-• For OTEL-aware workloads (vLLM, SGLang), injects flags to export traces to a local OTLP/gRPC port managed by the sidecar.
+• For OTEL-aware workloads (vLLM, SGLang), captures the engine’s request traces via a local OTLP/gRPC collector when --enable-otel is set.

 The profiler reads its configuration from environment variables.
 Set these before invoking graphsignal-run (or before calling graphsignal.watch()).